nadrojisk/AUbatch/assets/doc/report.md

 I decided to split up the project into three different files: `aubatch.c` contains the main method and is the driver for the entire process, `commandline.c` parses user input and decided how to react, `modules.c` contains the scheduler and dispatcher modules that are feed data from `commandline.c`.

-Also I have a helper file called `microbatch.c` which can be called by the user during benchmarks or runs.
+Also, I have a helper file called `microbatch.c` which can be called by the user during benchmarks or runs.
-It takes a command line argument, which is handled by `run`, and will sleep for n seconds, where `n` is the command line argument provided by the user.
+It takes a command-line argument, which is handled by `run`, and will sleep for n seconds, where `n` is the command-line argument provided by the user.
 It is matched with `cpu_burst_time`.
 Therefore, if a user were to provide `run ./microbatch.out 10 1` it would call `system` with `./microbatch.out 10` and therefore instruct `microbatch` to sleep for 10 seconds.